dinomatic/docs.dinomatic.com/docs/docs/akurai/blocks-shortcodes.md

 Select or upload an image, set the alt text and you're ready.
 You can specify any CSS class names you want to add to the `img` tag Also select the shape of the image, whether it's wide, tall or square.
 This helps reserve space similar to the image and not cause document "rearrangement".

+### Geo Blocks

+`💁 since version 4.6.0`

+The Geo Listing, Geo Content and Review Geo Message blocks let you tailor content to visitors based on their country.
+Before using them, set up your target countries on [Settings → Theme Setup → Geo Targeting](/docs/akurai/geo-targeting#settings).

+#### Geo Listing Block

+To add a new listing simply click on the **+** (Add block) sign and select **Geo Listing** in **Akurai Blocks** section.

+On the 1st tab you select the listing options such as listing type (grid, table, etc.), terms and whether to display filters or not.

+The 2nd tab, called **Default**, is where you select all reviews that you want to display to users from countries that are not in your list of targeted ones.

+After that there's a new tab for each country you target, simply add reviews or leave them empty to display the Default selection.
+You can choose reviews manually or filter them by category and/or by tag — select a review tag and all reviews with that tag will be displayed, and optionally set a limit, for example, display just 6 reviews tagged as "usa".

+#### Geo Content Block

+To add a new content block simply click on the **+** (Add block) sign and select **Geo Content** in **Akurai Blocks** section.

+Add your content to the rich-text editor and simply select the countries by toggling them on or off.

+#### Review Geo Message Block

+To add a new message block simply click on the **+** (Add block) sign and select **Review Geo Message** in **Akurai Blocks** section.

+You can overwrite the default supported/not-supported texts (set in [Geo Targeting settings](/docs/akurai/geo-targeting#default-support-messages)) or keep the defaults.

+Next you can select a style from the **Block Style** dropdown: 2 options with just message and country flag (flag being either on left or right side) and 2 options with the message, the flag as well as a bonus text and affiliate link (only for cases where country is supported).
+There is one more style called "No Styles" which just prints out the markup, so you can design your own message block by applying your own CSS rules to it.